 ELI Program Committee

-The ELI Curriculum Committee provides direction and oversight of curriculum planning for the Emerging Leader Institute's class.
-The committee also determines topics of study for the class year and contacts prospective trainers/speakers.
+The ELI Program Committee provides oversight of curriculum planning for the Emerging Leader Institute's class.
+The committee also determines topics of study for the class year and coordinates activities and materials for the class.
+Each member of the committee attends one class day a year.
 The committee meets as needed during the summer and monthly after the ELI program begins in September.
 Preference to ELI graduates.

-The ELI Mentoring and Coaching Committee provides direction and oversight of the ELI mentoring and coaching component and helps match mentors and coaches with ELI class members.
+The ELI Coaching Committee provides direction and oversight of the ELI program coaching component and helps match coaches with ELI class members.
 The committee meets during the summer and monthly after the ELI program begins in September.

-ELI coaches with their "coaches" throughout the year to help them work on their leadership development and other issues.
+ELI participants collaborate with their coaches throughout the year to work on leadership development, career planning and other issues.
 ELI Coaches must be professional coaches from an accredited program.

 ELI Community Service Projects Committee

-The ELI CSP Committee solicits, reviews, and selects applications from non-profits for the community service projects which will be offered to the ELI class for selection.
-Members of the committee will also act as ELI Team Advisors to guide and support the teams in project management, facilitate between nonprofit and team once the project is assigned and liaise to the CSP committee.
+The ELI CSP Committee solicits, reviews, and selects applications from nonprofits for the community service projects which will be offered to the ELI class for selection.
+Members of the committee will also act as ELI Team Advisors to guide and support the teams in project management, facilitate communication between nonprofit and team once the project is assigned, and liaise to the CSP committee.

 LFI Program Committee

 The LFI Program Committee manages and oversees the LFI class program.
 This committee works closely with the LFI Team Advisors, who coordinate with each class team on planning their program day(s).
-The committee and its members plan the opening and closing program days, the leadership competencies in every day, the October day (in conjunction with the ELI Program Committee), County and Local Government as well as the Reality Richmond Day.
+The committee and its members plan the opening and closing program days, the leadership competencies of each class, County and Local Government as well as the Road to Richmond Day.
 The committee meets as needed during the summer and monthly after the LFI program begins in September.
 Open to LFI members.

 LFI Team Advisor

 LFI Team Advisors assist assigned team of members of the LFI class in all aspects of planning for their program days.
 Support, facilitate, and offer guidance to team.
 Attend team planning meetings and presentations to the LFI Program Committee, and the class day the team will be organizing.
-Team Advisors will attend a training session prior to the start of the class and will attend the Saturday opening program day on September 21st.
+Team Advisors will attend a training session prior to the start of the class and will attend the Saturday opening program day in September.
 Open to LFI members.

 Honors College Connects (HCC) Student Team Advisor

-The HCC Student Team Advisor helps facilitate and guide a GMU Honors College Student team as it takes on a 7-month community service project; help develop project management and leadership skills, guide the team through the project planning and execution phase, facilitate between nonprofit and team, and liaise to Mason Honors College and Leadership Fairfax staff.
+The HCC Student Team Advisor helps facilitate and guide a GMU Honors College Student team as it takes on a 6-month community service project; helps develop project management and leadership skills, guides the team through the project planning and execution phase, facilitates between nonprofit and team, and liaises to Mason Honors College and Leadership Fairfax staff.
 The Team Advisors are encouraged to join the students for their opening orientation on a Saturday in September.

-If you are interested in learning more or joining a committee, please send the information below to Lauri@LeadershipFairfax.org
+If you are interested in learning more or joining a committee, please email Lauri@LeadershipFairfax.org